The founder's story

 The parent with the paper trail wins.
 I learned that too late — and I paid for it for years.

 The judges noticed.
 My lawyers noticed.
-And eventually — after an exhausting, costly, humbling eight-year fight — the outcome began to reflect the reality of who I actually was as a father.
+And eventually — after an exhausting, costly, humbling fight — the outcome began to reflect the reality of who I actually was as a father.

 I didn't arrive at CustodyMate in one step.
 I arrived at it after years of trying everything else.